marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 # Disadvantages
 I am pretty satisfied how the solution works.
 Whereas, there are some disadvantages:
 * From time to time, some manual action is required.
 Webpages are changing constantly.
-I think I some small human intervention will be still needed from time to time.
+I think some small human intervention will be still needed from time to time.
-* Around once per quarter I have a problem that some subdomain stops to refresh the webpage.
+* Around once per quarter, I have a problem that some subdomain stops to refresh the webpage.
 HTML is pushed to repository, but webpage is stale.
-I didn't use my free quote for minutes..
+I didn't use my free quote for minutes...
 In this case I simply delete the repository with HTML and recreate it.
 Then it works again.

 # Summary